 We also conduct surveys on different groups that interact with Striped Bass.
 Surveys (or questionnaires) are a series of questions that help to uncover the practices and perceptions of groups (e.g. recreational anglers, commercial fishers, First Nations) as they interact with Striped Bass in their respective activities.

-In 2018 and 2019, we are looking to gather fresh male and female gonads throughout the fishing season.
-Jackson Yang will be continuing his work on gonad development (see FB posts!) to characterize gonad development seasonally.
+In 2018 we began looking to gather fresh male and female gonads throughout the fishing season.
+Jackson Yang is leading this work on gonad development (see FB posts!) to characterize gonad development seasonally.
 It's important work to figure out more about gonad development which may lead to bigger questions on spawning and population health.
+Read more